Breast Asymmetry Sydney

 Etiology of Breast Asymmetry

-Breast asymmetry is a common clinical finding that may result from physiological development, hormonal fluctuations, variations in body weight, prior surgical interventions, or, less commonly, underlying pathological conditions.
+Breast asymmetry is a common clinical finding.
+It may result from natural physiological development, hormonal fluctuations, changes in body weight, previous surgical procedures, or, less commonly, underlying medical conditions.

 Surgical Risks Associated with Breast Asymmetry Correction

-• Mastopexy: Risks include nipple necrosis and capsular contracture.
+• Mastopexy (breast lift): Possible risks include nipple necrosis and capsular contracture.

-• Augmentation Mammoplasty: Potential complications include implant rupture, leakage, malposition, capsular contracture, and persistent asymmetry.
+• Augmentation mammoplasty (breast implants): Possible complications include implant rupture, leakage, malposition, capsular contracture, and persistent asymmetry.

-• Reduction Mammoplasty: Risks encompass nipple necrosis, fat necrosis, and asymmetry.
+• Reduction mammoplasty (breast reduction): Possible risks include nipple necrosis, fat necrosis, and asymmetry.

 Medicare Coverage

-Breast asymmetry surgery may be eligible for Medicare coverage if the procedure meets established criteria for medical necessity as defined by the relevant health authorities.
+Medicare rebates may be available for breast asymmetry surgery if the procedure meets the clinical criteria for medical necessity as outlined by the relevant health authorities.
+Your surgeon can provide guidance on eligibility during your consultation.

-Disclaimer: All surgical procedures carry risks.
-Individual responses to surgery vary.
-A consultation with a qualified Specialist Plastic Surgeon is required to assess suitability and discuss risks, benefits, and expected outcomes.
-A second opinion from an appropriately qualified health practitioner is recommended prior to proceeding.
+Disclaimer: Breast procedures are only suitable for people aged 18 years and over.
+All surgical procedures carry risks, and individual responses and recovery experiences vary.
+A consultation with a qualified specialist plastic surgeon is required to assess suitability, discuss potential risks and benefits, and review expected recovery.
+A second opinion from an appropriately qualified health practitioner is recommended before proceeding.

 Breast Asymmetry Sydney Enquiry